Did J. I. Browere Almost Suffocate Thomas Jefferson?

 I studied a few of Jefferson’s paintings while attempting to place his eyebrows in my reconstruction.
 Some paintings show his eyebrows to be dark even into old age.
 I tried to shape his brows according to the contours of the life mask, taking into account that the plaster may have pressed his eyebrows a bit.

 I settled on a light grey with some hints of green and blue for his eyes since we don’t know his actual eye color.
 Reading the historical accounts, we can conclude that his eyes were not brown, as some paintings depict.

-See the time-lapse reconstruction of Thomas Jefferson's life mask.
+See a new profile view of Thomas Jefferson's 1825 reconstructed life mask.

 Sources & References: